Global Fellowship of Confessing Anglicans: Ordination of women

-The Church of Uganda has ordained women as deacons since 1973 and as priests since 1983.
 The Anglican Church in North America allows each diocese to decide whether to ordain women as deacons or priests but does not permit the ordination of women as bishops.
 In 2023, the Diocese of the Southern Cross (Australia) welcomed its first female priest.
+The Anglican Network in Europe is made up of two groups of churches: the Anglican Mission in England (AMiE) and the Anglican Convocation in Europe (ACE).
+The AMiE does not ordain women, and the ACE permits the ordination of women as deacons and priests but not as bishops.
+The Reformed Evangelical Anglican Church of South Africa does not permit the ordination of women.

 Women in the episcopacy continues to divide GAFCON.
-In 2016, the Episcopal Church of Sudan consecrated the first woman, Elizabeth Awut Ngor, as bishop and the first woman bishop among the GAFCON members.
+In 2016, the Episcopal Church of Sudan consecrated the first woman, Elizabeth Awut Ngor, as bishop, the first woman bishop among the GAFCON members.
 In 2018, the primatial bishops of the GAFCON member churches agreed to a moratorium on further ordinations of women to the episcopate.
-In 2021, the Anglican Church of Kenya consecrated two women as bishops, Emily Onyango was consecrated as an assisting bishop and Rose Okeno was consecrated as the diocesan bishop of the Diocese of Butere.
+In 2021, the Anglican Church of Kenya consecrated two women as bishops: Emily Onyango as an assisting bishop and Rose Okeno as the diocesan bishop of the Diocese of Butere.
 In 2022, Archbishop Kaziimba of the Church of Uganda confirmed that a woman may be ordained a bishop in the Church of Uganda.

-In 2025, GAFCON opposed the appointment of Sarah Mullally (who expressed liberal views on blessing same-sex couples in the Church of England) as the next Archbishop of Canterbury, stating that her appointment was a cause for "sorrow" and demonstrated that the Church of England had "relinquished its authority to lead".
+In 2025, GAFCON opposed the appointment of Sarah Mullally (who expressed liberal views on blessing same-sex couples in the Church of England) as the next Archbishop of Canterbury.
+It stated that her appointment was a cause for "sorrow" and demonstrated that the Church of England had "relinquished its authority to lead."
 While some were opposed to the appointee being a woman, the Church of Uganda's Stephen Kaziimba stated his opposition to Sarah Mullally's appointment was based on her views, not her gender.